johndoe31415/pdfminify/README.md

 yourself if the results still behave identical to your source version.

 # Requirements
 pdfminify needs at least Python 3.5.
-It furthermore uses ImageMagick (concretely, the identify and convert tools) It uses the former to determine the width, height, colorspace and bits per component of image files and the latter to convert images from PNM (the internal format that pdfminify is capable of writing natively) to JPEG.
+It furthermore uses the "identify" and "convert" utilities of ImageMagick.
+It uses the former to determine the width, height, colorspace and bits per component of image files and the latter to convert images from PNM (the internal format that pdfminify is capable of writing natively) to JPEG.

-# Acknowledgment
+# Acknowledgments
 pdfminify uses the Toy Parser Generator (TPG) of Christophe Delord (http://cdsoft.fr/tpg/).
 It is included (tpg.py file) and licensed under the GNU LGPL v2.1 or any later version.
 Despite its name, it is far from a toy.
 In